-The course offers an examination of the concepts, tools, and techniques used to develop and support computer-based information systems.
+The course offers an examination of the concepts, tools, and techniques used to develop and support computerbased information systems.
+Prerequisites: MGMT-305, MIS-314.
+Credit, three hours.

 MIS-490.
-INTERNSHIP 3-6:3:0
+INTERNSHIP

 The course provides an opportunity for students to gain practical experience in the area of Information Systems through on-the-job assignments with approved organizations.
 Prerequisites: MGMT-305, and consent of the Department Chair.